BuoyantIO/slow_cooker/README.md

 The url to send backend traffic to.

+`-reuse`

+Reuse connections and reuse a single thread-safe http client.

 # Using multiple Host headers

 If you want to send multiple Host headers to a backend, run multiple